tuurbo/spreedly/docs/payment-methods.md

 ```
 Spreedly::payment($paymentToken)->transactions();

-// If you have more than 20 transactions, you can always paginate to get teh remainder after the token specified.
+// If you have more than 20 transactions, you can always paginate to get the remainder after the token specified.
 Spreedly::payment($paymentToken)->transactions($transactionToken);
 ```